HackerN64/F3DEX3/README.md

   primitive, which can better leverage the vertex cache than a traditional triangle strip.
-This packs up to 8 tris per display list command, for up to 4x less memory bandwidth for loading tris; typical meshes should see a **2-3x memory bandwidth reduction** for this step.
+This packs up to 8 tris per display list command, for up to 4x less memory bandwidth for loading tris; typical meshes should see a **2-3x memory bandwidth reduction** in the triangle portion of display lists.
 - New `SPAlphaCompareCull` command enables culling of triangles whose computed shade alpha values are all below or above a settable threshold.
 This **substantially reduces the performance penalty of cel shading**--only tris